 - 7. Investigate a potential road connection between Molesworth Drive and Cove Road. - 8.
-Investigate a public transport loop servicing the centres and key destinations.
+Investigate a public transport loop servicing the centres and key destinations. - Investigate options to establish a connection from Cove Road through to Molesworth Drive.

 Walking and Cycling